WindyLab/WindyLab/README.md

     </td>
     <td align="left" valign="top" height="150">
       <h3><a href="https://github.com/WindyLab/Bearing-angle">A bearing-angle approach for unknown target motion analysis based on visual measurement</a></h3>
-      <p>This is the source code for our <a href="https://journals.sagepub.com/doi/10.1177/02783649241229172">IJRR</a>
+      <p>This is the source code for our <a href="https://journals.sagepub.com/doi/10.1177/02783649241229172">International Journal of Research and Review (IJRR)</a>
-        paper "A bearing-angle approach for unknown target motion analysis based on visual measurements".
-This file contains five numerical simulation experiments conresponding to Fig. 4 and Fig. 5 in the paper.</p>
+        paper "A bearing-angle approach for unknown target motion analysis based on visual measurements" published in February 2024.</p>
        <a href="https://arxiv.org/abs/2401.17117">
     <img src="https://img.shields.io/badge/arXiv-paper?style=socia&logo=arxiv&logoColor=white&labelColor=grey&color=blue"></a>
   <a href="https://arxiv.org/pdf/2401.17117.pdf">